abcd-reverse-engineering/sejda-desktop/README.md

-# desktop
+# Sejda PDF Tools Desktop
-Sejda Desktop Editor source code
+Sejda PDF Editor & Tools Desktop source code

 No modifications, no cracking.
 Some running errors in the program.